kalinchuk/mark_8_minicomputer/README.md

 The input multiplexer board controls all data flowing into the computer.

 * C2 should be 100 uF (instead of 1 uF as the original document states)
-* The 8267 multiplexer was substituted for 8266 due to the inability of finding an 8267
+* Do not use an 8266 instead of an 8267 - the computer will not operate
 * Install two jumpers required by the board - better to install them early in the process
 * Split and splice a 40-pin connector to create a 41-pin connector
 * Split 40-position dual right-angle connectors to create 8-position dual connectors